 Isn't it nutty that we're coming up on the fourth quarter of the year already?
 For us business owners, that means the scramble is on to get ready for the holidays - shoring up inventory, perfecting packaging, and, of course, snapping ooooodles of photos to show off our creations.
 So let's talk about that last part, shall we?

 And since we all have a different product niche, I tried to include something in here for nearly everyone - whether your photo jam is beauty, lifestyle flat lay, food, jewelry, or something else entirely.
-For tips geared more toward wedding detail and reseller styling, check out my last blog post after you're finished with this one!
+For tips geared more toward wedding detail and reseller styling, click here.

 And for the record, just because a photo isn't the same as what you photograph (i.e. the photo features jewelry but you're an oil guru), doesn't mean the advice can't be modified to suit your brand.
 It 110% CAN!
-If you're feeling extra inspired, all of the backdrops featured here are Replica Surfaces (naturally), so click the photos to shop each one.
+If you're feeling extra inspired, all of the backdrops featured here are Replica Surfaces (naturally), so click the photos to learn more about each one.

 Now let's get that creative genius flowing!